gflynn2049/cinemap/README.md

 ## Todo

-- [ ] bug: changing IMAX / Dolby after setting the filter will reset the filter.
-  - [ ] either: merge Nav and the FloatControl, or make the filter available for FloatControl
-- [ ] bug: language set to EN when page first loaded, however CN is displayed on the map
 - [ ] bug: some coordinates converted by Baidu were offset by some numbers. should use some other address -> coordinates transformation
 - [ ] feature: add location data (country/city/etc)
-- [ ] misc: add blank space between 中文 and text in other languages !important

 ## To contribute
 1. You'll need your access token from Mapbox to view the map.
 Here's a .env file example: